m&a community logo

 What happens to the price of a stock when a publicly-traded company merges with a private company?

-A reverse takeover occurs when a private company acquires a publicly-listed company (which operates as a shell company).
+A reverse takeover occurs when a private company acquires a publicly listed company (which operates as a shell company).
 Owners of the private company become controlling shareholders of the public company and run the business.
+In this case, the stock price of the public shell company rises, as investors tend to believe in the effectiveness of the new entity formation.

 How is the stock price handled among shareholders in mergers and acquisitions?